amosvoron/querytalk/README.md

 The Entity Framework has never convinced me.
 Too many lines of code, too complicated.
 Is it really necessary to have storage classes (entities) inside the code?

-QueryTalk also creates "entities" but behind the scene, in the separate DLL file.
-Supported by semantic querying and handy testing environment the developer can be now more focused on real job - on querying.
+QueryTalk also creates storage classes but behind the scene, in the separate DLL file.
+Supported by semantic querying and handy testing environment the developer can be now more focused on real job - on *querying*.

 ## Summary